 The wrath of Esau

 Esau is angry at having been denied not only his birthright but the firstborn blessing.
-Rebecca overhears him saying that he intends to kill Jacob when their father dies.
+Rebekah overhears him saying that he intends to kill Jacob when their father dies.

-Rebecca, overhearing this, tells Jacob to get out of town & go live with Laban, lying low until Esau calms down.
-Then she tells Isaac that she is unhappy about the prospect of Jacob marrying one of the local Hethites, and Isaac “decides” to send Jacob back to Ur of the Chaldees, to take a wife from the daughters of Laban, Rebecca’s brother.
+Rebekah, overhearing this, tells Jacob to get out of town & go live with Laban, lying low until Esau calms down.
+Then she tells Isaac that she is unhappy about the prospect of Jacob marrying one of the local Hethites, and Isaac “decides” to send Jacob back to Ur of the Chaldees, to take a wife from the daughters of Laban, Rebekah’s brother.

 Esau, having already married two Canaanite women, makes a good-faith effort to obey his parents’ wishes as well, taking Ishmael’s daughter as his third wife.